Computer Recovery – post Hacked

 OK, good luck with your future efforts.
 If you find these instructions do not work for your system or brand of computer then I suggest you search the web to discover what works for you.
 Just remember, don’t trust anyone who approaches you unbidden, don’t let anyone have access to your machine except those who you have good reason to trust, and make sure you have protection in place as well as a regular backup system.
 All good practices to help ensure you don’t need to do computer recovery again.

-My recommendations for protection:
+My recommendation for protection:

 My recommendation for backup: